Balirajgarh

 Balirajgarh is an archaeological site within Madhubani district of Bihar, India.
 The site is 1 square km and houses an ancient fortification dating back to c.
 200 BCE during the period of the Shunga Empire.
 It is possible the site is pre-Mauryan in origin and the Cambridge University archaeologist, Dilip Kumar Chakrabarti, believes Balirajgarh to be the site of Mithila, the capital of the Iron Age Videha tribe.
+The site of the Balirajgarh fort was first identified in 1884 by George Abraham Grierson, the then Madhubani sub divisional magistrate.